nodejs/node/COLLABORATOR_GUIDE.md

 When you send your pull request, consider including information about whether your change is breaking.
 If you think your patch can be backported, please feel free to include that information in the PR thread.
+For more information on backporting, please see the [backporting guide][].

 Several LTS related issue and PR labels have been provided: